 Tips to make sure your smoked turkey turns out perfect every time

-The turkey will rise as it cooks, so make sure that you put a tea towel underneath it before smoking it.
+The turkey will rise as it cooks, so make sure that you put a tea towel or, better still, a drip pan underneath it before smoking it.
 This will keep the juices from dripping onto your coals or wood and also helps prevent your smoker from getting messy!
-It is important to make sure that the bird is not too close to any hot parts of the smoker, as this could burn your turkey.

 How to prepare a smoked turkey for storing and reheating